carvel-dev/carvel/site/content/vendir/docs/latest/vendir-spec.md

         # oci:// scheme (required)
         url: https://...
         # specifies name of a secret with helm repo auth details;
-        # secret may include 'username', 'password'; as of v0.19.0,
+        # secret may include 'username', 'password';
-        # dockerconfigjson secrets are also supported (optional)
+        # as of v0.19.0+, dockerconfigjson secrets are also supported (optional)
+        # as of v0.22.0+, 0 or 1 auth credential is expected within dockerconfigjson secret
+        #   if >1 auth creds found, error will be returned. (currently registry hostname
+        #   is not used when found in provide auth credential.)
         secretRef:
           # (required)
           name: my-helm-auth